krancour/brignext/PROPOSAL.md

 order to complete authentication using their trusted identity provider.
 Completion of that process results in bearer token _activation_.
 All subsequent user interactions with Brigade will present the bearer token as proof of authentication.
 Bearer tokens will expire periodically.
+(As a point of reference, the Azure CLI implements authentication in a similar fashion.)

 ![Authentication Using OpenID Connect](authentication.png)